TapResearch/slate/source/includes/_campaign.md

 total_remaining | Integer | This is the number of completes left before the survey is complete.
 This value is the sum of num_respondents found inside associated campaign_quotas. supplier_link | String | The entry URL when a respondent has qualified for the survey. max_daily_completes | Integer | Total completes allowed per day. reentry_interval | Integer | Time allowed for a respondent to re-enter this campaign.
-Never - null, Unlimited - 0, Days - number
+Never - null, Unlimited - 0, Minutes - number

 ## Create a campaign